sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 *  Abstract repeated methods (to dry up code)

 There are native Angular services, angular-plugin services, and your own custom services.

-Controllers are for single use only and they don't communicate with each other.
-So when you change routes you will lose the data you've loaded up into your present controller, or if you have two controllers running to mananage two suptemplates, thye don't be able to share data.
-Unless. . . you use a service to get, store, and sycronize data!

 #####Some Native Angular Services
 * $http - for ajax calls